 Tableware refers to any type of dish or plate used during a meal, while flatware is a collective term for cutlery (forks, knives, spoons, and other utensils).

-Should I Rent Or Buy Tableware?
+Should I rent or buy Tableware?

 Renting tableware is often the most cost-effective option for large events, while buying them is usually more practical for smaller occasions.
 Call on Curated Events for all of your table setting needs- it is our specialty!